usnistgov/cookiecutter-nist-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 ```

-The `noxfile.py` is setup to automatically add the python interpreters installed
+[nox] is setup to automatically work with [uv].
+Note that the python interpreter
-by [uv] to the path.
-Note that the python version needs to be installed before
-it can be used with [nox]
+may need to be installed before it can be used with [nox]

 ### Nox session options